 - Enlightenment means the mind doesn't exist anymore.
 False.
 The mind still functions in enlightenment.
 It functions differently because the previous sense of individuality is not there nearly as strongly.
 The individual "me" is seen as a superimposition on consciousness, rather than as an independently real entity.

 - Enlightened people don't feel angry or sad.
 False.
 Remember that the mind still exists in enlightenment.
 The mind can feel sad or angry, or any other emotion.
 However, it won't get bogged down in that emotion because there is no core sense of individuality or self-judgement to anchor it.
 States of mind will come and go, like clouds passing in the sky.
-This doesn't mean that you will visibly appreciate all enlightened people exhibiting a range of moods.
+This doesn't mean that we will visibly appreciate all enlightened people exhibiting a range of moods.
 They may or may not.
 Their attention may be on the mind or it may not be.
 There is no single rule on display.

 - Enlightenment will solve all my problems.
 False.
 What enlightenment does is shift the identity of "me" out of the individual.
 Where does identity go?
 It doesn't go into anything.
 It is merely released from the limitation of individuality.
 If it goes into something, like an expansive, subtle state, recognize that to be a mental state.
 That too has to be released.